cake17/cake17.github.io/_posts/2015-06-18-dependancy-managers.md

 To install a package : `brew install package_name`

-Everything is install in the `usr/local/Cellar` directory, so it can b uninstall easily : `brew uninstall package_name`
+Everything is install in the `usr/local/Cellar` directory, so it can be uninstalled easily : `brew uninstall package_name`

 List all tap used : `brew tap`